shivashankar1010/PracticalTest_DVLA/README.md

  Use the Runner clase and Run as Junit Test

  Test verified is Make/Color.
-Tests available in the Step defination class
+Tests available in the Step defination class Note : I used the excel file to read the file.

 Output file
 This is in the DvlaTest folder